DigitalShoestringSolutions/LocationTracking/README.md

 View the dashboard in a web browser at `localhost:8000` to see where items currently are:
 <img width="1916" height="277" alt="image" src="https://github.com/user-attachments/assets/ddd3daa6-a9b7-4ad9-ae12-1eaa1508a978" />

+Items can be either of a 'type', of which a fungible quantity is at a location, or alternatively items can be 'individual' and have a unique reference number and can only be in one place at once.

+## Barcode Scanners
+Barcode scanners attached to the pi can be configured to be associated with a location.
+When an 'individual' item is scanned, it is moved to the location associated with the barcode scanner.
+Product types cannot be directly moved via barcode scanners, but instead the barcode scanners could be used with the web forms to reduce typing of product numbers.